vgwb/IEEDO/docs/gamedesign/minigame_merge.md

 - when you group 3 or more 9, the "explode" also surrounding blocks
 - you score 1 point per block.
 - if you can't put any more number, game ends
+- the level == the number of plays done with at least a 999 explosion